 The selection of the SAT II’s must not all be in the same area and must include a quantitative subject test.
 The TOEFL exam, Test of English as a Foreign Language, is required when English is not the student’s first language.

-A maximum of five advanced placement credits may be used to anticipate course work at Middlebury.
+A maximum of two advanced placement credits may be used to anticipate course work at Middlebury.
 AP credits applied toward graduation will be counted toward the 16-course limit in the department granting the credit unless the department specifically states that the credits do not count toward the major.
 AP credits do not fulfill distribution requirements.
 Official AP Score reports must be reported to Middlebury College no later than the end of the student’s second semester.